 - Engage in Program Development and Strategic Residential Services: Continuously review the services provided in the specific program area(s) of responsibility, to ensure that they are consistent with best practices in the field and meet all regulatory and accreditation requirements; Provide leadership to develop staff expertise within the program area(s); Collaborate with other organizations within the local community and across the state on providing quality services to adults with I/DD; Promote community integration by collaborating with other organizations that provide opportunities to interact and engage with adults without I/DD; Consistently seek out ideas and feedback from the team; Set high expectations that promotes continuous improvement and builds on the strengths of each employee.

 A high school diploma or equivalent is required.
 Three years experience working with individuals with intellectual disabilities/developmental disabilities or other vulnerable population is required.
 Must be able to successfully complete JCDS training (Medication Administration, CPR, First Aid, MANDT, ANE, etc.) in order to maintain required certifications.

 A Bachelor’s degree in human services or a related field is preferred.
 One year of supervisory experience is also preferred.

 Experience can substitute for education and education can substitute for experience.

-Candidate must be able to successfully complete criminal and motor vehicle background screenings, which includes KDADS required screenings and registry checks, and a post offer physical Essential Function test and TB test.
+Candidate must be able to successfully complete criminal and motor vehicle background screenings, which includes KDADS required screenings and registry checks.

 This position will require the use of a personal vehicle to transport clients.
 A valid driver’s license and good driving required are required.